brendt/stitcher.io/src/data/blog/stitcher-beta-2.md

-The second beta release of Stitcher ties a lot of missing ends together, getting ready for real production sites.
+The second beta release of Stitcher ties a lot of loose ends together, getting ready for real production sites.

 ### Installation